lajos/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3-Submission/writeup.md

 ![simulator](writeup-assets/simulator.jpg)

 The simulator has two modes:
-* **Training:** In training mode the car can be driven around the tracks by the user and the simulator records three images mounted in the center, left and right of the car and steering angle, throttle, brake and speed values for each frame.
+* **Training:** In training mode the car can be driven around the tracks by the user and the simulator records three images mounted in the center, left and right of the car and steering value, throttle, brake and speed values for each frame.
 * **Autonomous:** In autonomous mode the simulator connects to an external program (drive.py), sends the image from the center mounted camera, the current speed and throttle position.
-The drive.py program uses the image to predict the steering angle based on a trained [Keras](https://github.com/fchollet/keras) model and calculates the updated throttle position to maintain a predefined speed.
-The steering angle and throttle position are then sent back to the simulator.
+The **drive.py** program uses the image to predict the steering value based on a trained [Keras](https://github.com/fchollet/keras) model and calculates the updated throttle position to maintain a predefined speed.
+The steering value and throttle position are then sent back to the simulator.

 ---